Elucidation/ScannerGenerator/README.markdown

 	ScannerGenerator <SPECIFICATION_FILE> <INPUT_FILE> [<OUTPUT_FILE>]

-If no output file is provided it append `_Output.txt` to the input file and uses that as filename.
+If no output file is provided it appends `_Output.txt` to the input file and uses that as filename.

 File Structure
 ---